-The Trustee is in the process of undertaking a wider investment strategy review to consider its long term objectives, the appropriateness of the current strategy and de-risking triggers (if deemed appropriate).
+The Trustee has recently undertaken an investment strategy review to consider its long term objectives, the appropriateness of the current strategy and de-risking triggers (if deemed appropriate).
+Implementation of any strategic changes is ongoing.

 As at Scheme year end, the Trustee's investment strategy was to hold approximately: